This article has been significantly updated June 18, to include information from the new PPP Forgiveness Application.

 - You get a PPP loan.

-- During the eight weeks after loan disbursement (or a similar alternative period we will describe in a moment), you spend it on specific items, primarily payroll.
+- During the covered period (which we’ll describe in a moment) , you spend it on specific items, primarily payroll.

-- After the eight weeks, you apply for forgiveness with your lender and provide required documentation.
+- You apply for forgiveness with your lender and provide required documentation.

 - The lender has up to 60 days to respond to your request for forgiveness, and ideally agrees and the balance is forgiven.